menu

 Overview

 Pleasant Ridge is a very small city located in the state of Michigan.
 With a population of 2,587 people and just one neighborhood, Pleasant Ridge is the 299th largest community in Michigan.
-Much of the housing stock in Pleasant Ridge was built prior to World War II, making it one of the older and more historic cities in the country.
+Pleasant Ridge has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Pleasant Ridge home prices are not only among the most expensive in Michigan, but Pleasant Ridge real estate also consistently ranks among the most expensive in America.